MaxLeduc/wp-boilerplate/README.md

 ## Acknowledgements

-- This theme was originally derived from the hackerYou starter theme https://github.com/HackerYou/wordpress_starter_theme.git.
+- This theme was originally derived from the hackerYou WordPress starter theme https://github.com/HackerYou/wordpress_starter_theme.git.
-- Special Thanks to `themarkappleby` for his contribution to this project.
+- Special Thanks to @themarkappleby for his contribution to this project.